vsnyc/quickstart-workshop/content/50_implementing/50_nesting_vpc_submodule.md

 weight = 50
 +++

+**Add QuickStart VPC as a nested stack**

-Open **templates/workshop.template.yaml** in an editor to inspect the contents of the file
+Open _templates/workshop.template.yaml_ in an editor to inspect the contents of the file

 In the **Resources:** section add a resource of Type **Type: 'AWS::CloudFormation::Stack'** this create a nested cloudformation